MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Update-MgDeviceManagementDepOnboardingSetting.md

     - `[AccessibilityScreenDisabled <Boolean?>]`: Indicates if Accessibility screen is disabled
     - `[AutoUnlockWithWatchDisabled <Boolean?>]`: Indicates if UnlockWithWatch screen is disabled
     - `[ChooseYourLockScreenDisabled <Boolean?>]`: Indicates if iCloud Documents and Desktop screen is disabled
+    - `[DontAutoPopulatePrimaryAccountInfo <Boolean?>]`: Indicates whether Setup Assistant will auto populate the primary account information
+    - `[EnableRestrictEditing <Boolean?>]`: Indicates whether the user will enable blockediting
     - `[FileVaultDisabled <Boolean?>]`: Indicates if file vault is disabled
     - `[ICloudDiagnosticsDisabled <Boolean?>]`: Indicates if iCloud Analytics screen is disabled
     - `[ICloudStorageDisabled <Boolean?>]`: Indicates if iCloud Documents and Desktop screen is disabled
+    - `[IsLocalPrimaryAccount <Boolean?>]`: Indicates whether the profile is a local account
+    - `[IsPrimaryUser <Boolean?>]`: Indicates whether the profile is a primary user
+    - `[LockPrimaryAccountInfo <Boolean?>]`: Indicates whether the primary account information will be locked
+    - `[ManagedLocalUserShortName <Boolean?>]`: Indicates whether or not this is the short name of the local account to manage
     - `[PassCodeDisabled <Boolean?>]`: Indicates if Passcode setup pane is disabled
+    - `[PrefillAccountInfo <Boolean?>]`: Indicates whether the user will prefill their account info
+    - `[PrimaryAccountFullName <String>]`: Indicates what the full name for the primary account is
+    - `[PrimaryAccountUserName <String>]`: Indicates what the account name for the primary account is
+    - `[PrimaryUser <String>]`: Indicates who the primary user of the profile is
+    - `[PrimaryUserFullName <String>]`: Indicates who the primary user of the profile is
     - `[RegistrationDisabled <Boolean?>]`: Indicates if registration is disabled
+    - `[RequestRequiresNetworkTether <Boolean?>]`: Indicates if the device is network-tethered to run the command
+    - `[SetPrimarySetupAccountAsRegularUser <Boolean?>]`: Indicates whether Setup Assistant will set the account as a regular user
+    - `[SkipPrimarySetupAccountCreation <Boolean?>]`: Indicates whether Setup Assistant will skip the user interface for primary account setup
     - `[ZoomDisabled <Boolean?>]`: Indicates if zoom setup pane is disabled
   - `[EnrollmentProfiles <IMicrosoftGraphEnrollmentProfile[]>]`: The enrollment profiles.
     - `[Id <String>]`: